-Collective investment trusts - These funds are valued at the net asset value ("NAV") per share of the individual collective trusts included in each respective fund, which is based on the fair value of the underlying net assets.
+Collective investment trusts - These funds are valued at the NAV per share of the individual collective trusts included in each respective fund.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund that are traded in an active market, less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.